HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/2024-08-07-Convert-Jupyter-Notebook-File-by-`nbconvert`.md

 `nbconvert` provides users two ways to realize conversion, “using as a command line tool”[^2] and “using `nbconvert` as a library” (i.e. import `nbconvert` in a `.py` file)[^3].
 The former is more straightforward to me, so I only test those commands in the documentation[^2].

-I create an example file named `notebook.ipynb` in advance, and use following commands to make corresponding conversion.
+I create an example file [`notebook.ipynb`](https://github.com/HelloWorld-1017/HelloWorld-1017.github.io-post-attachments/blob/main/2024/2024-08-07%20Convert%20Jupyter%20Notebook%20File%20by%20%60nbconvert%60/notebook.ipynb) in advance, and use following commands to make corresponding conversion.
 Here are results.

 <br>